Calcium + vitamin D + exercise = strong bones

 It is also important to note that the calcium in dark green leafy vegetables such as kale, broccoli and bok choy, is absorbed about twice as well as the calcium in milk.
 The absorption rate of soy milk and cow’s milk is about the same (Greger, 2011).

-Check the pamphlet for references.
+Download the pamphlet below for references.